-$$f{cut-off} = \frac{c_w}{4h\sqrt{1-\frac{c_w^2}{c_s^2}}}$$
+$$f{cut-off} = \frac{\frac{c_w}{\frac{c_w^2}{4h\sqrt{1-c{s2}}}}$$

-Where $c_s$ and $c_w$ are the sound propagation speeds in the substrate and water.
+Where c_s and c_w are the sound propagation speeds in the substrate and water.

-- 4.37 The water column depth in the area of interest ranges between ~150 m closer to the coast to ~1 km further offshore.
-The propagation and sound exposure calculations were conducted over a range of water column depths in order to determine the likely range for injury and disturbance.
+- 4.37 The propagation and sound exposure calculations were conducted over a range of water column depths in order to determine the likely range for injury and disturbance.
 It should be noted that the effect of directivity has a strong bearing on the calculated zones for injury and disturbance because a marine mammal could be directly underneath an array for greater distances in deep water compared to shallow water. - 4.38 It should be borne in mind that noise levels (and associated range of effects) will vary depending on actual conditions at the time (day-to-day and season-to-season) and that the model predicts a typical worst case scenario.
 Taking into account factors such as animal behaviour and habituation, any injury and disturbance ranges should be viewed as indicative and probabilistic ranges to assist in understanding potential impacts on marine life rather than lines either side of which an impact definitely will or will not occur.
-(This is a similar approach to that adopted for airborne noise where a typical worst case is taken, though it is known that day to day levels may vary to those calculated by 5 10 dB depending on wind direction etc.). - 4.39 The sound absorption coefficient in a sediment is proportional to frequency of the sound. - 4.40 Approximately 95% of the sea bottom in the area has a bathyal mud biocoenosis.
-The following geoacoustic parameters for the bottom have been utilised in the noise model based on Jensen (1994): - Sediment sound speed cs = 1,700 m/s - Density of sediment ps = 1,500 kg/m3 - sediment attenuation coefficient Ks = 1 dB/m/kHz - 4.41 The sound speed gradient is based on data supplied for the temperature and salinity of the Adriatic, as shown in Figure 4.9 (salinity) and Figure 4.10 (temperature).
+(This is a similar approach to that adopted for airborne noise where a typical worst case is taken, though it is known that day to day levels may vary to those calculated by 5 - 10 dB depending on wind direction etc.).

+- 4.39 The following geoacoustic parameters for the bottom have been utilised in the noise model (Hamilton 1970, 1980; Jensen 1994): - sediment sound speed cs = 1,657 m/s - density of sediment ρs = 2 kg/m3 - sediment attenuation coefficient Ks = 0.459 dB/m/kHz - 4.40 The bathymetry of the survey area and surrounding area is shown in Figure 4.8.
+Water depths in the area are generally around 600 to 800 m.